Unlock AI: Understanding How It Thinks & Works

 AI is often categorized into two main types:

 Narrow AI (Weak AI): This is the form of AI we predominantly interact with today.
 These systems are meticulously designed and rigorously trained for one particular task or a limited set of related tasks.
 While they can be incredibly powerful and even surpass human capabilities within their specific domain (e.g., advanced chess engines like Stockfish, sophisticated medical image analysis software, highly accurate spam filters, or the generative AI tools that create stunning images from text prompts), they do not possess general human-like consciousness or the ability to apply their intelligence broadly across unrelated fields.
 They are specialists, not generalists.
+Learn how to effectively use these tools in practice with our AI in Practice course.

 Artificial General Intelligence (AGI) (Strong AI): This is the often-hypothesized, future-oriented AI that would possess the intellectual capacity and cognitive flexibility of a human being.
 An AGI system would be capable of learning, reasoning, and applying intelligence across a diverse range of tasks and domains with the same adaptability and versatility as a person.
 AGI remains largely in the realm of theoretical research and ambitious development, and its timeline for realization (or even its ultimate feasibility) is a subject of ongoing debate and intense scientific exploration.